gottfriedleibniz/lmprof/README.md

 -- measurements, '-DLMPROF_RDTSC' force the usage of the RDTSC instruction. value = lmprof.time_unit()

--- Push 'true' onto the stack if the profiler is configured for File/IO; false -- otherwise.
-Returning 1.
+-- Pushes two booleans onto the stack, has_file_io and requires_output, and -- returns 2.
 --
+--   'has_file_io' - True if the profiler is configured for File/IO; false o.w.
+--   'requires_output' - All 'output_path' parameters are required even if
+--      has_file_io is disabled.
+--
--- See the LMPROF_FILE_API build option.
+-- @SEE LMPROF_FILE_API and LMPROF_DISABLE_OUTPUT_PATH build options.
 value = lmprof.has_io()
 ```